goatmatics/DataDrivenNepal/polls-config.md

 ---

-## Poll 14: Anti-Corruption
+## Poll 13: Anti-Corruption
 **Category:** Anti-Corruption
 **Question:** What is the most effective way to reduce political corruption in Nepal?

 **Options:**
-- Mandatory public asset disclosures with AI-verified lifestyle audits.
+- Mandatory public asset disclosures and auditing.
 (25%)
 - Strong whistleblower laws with rewards (e.g., 10% of recovered funds).
 (30%)
-- Lifetime bans and asset seizures for convicted officials.
-(20%)
 - Citizen juries to review high-profile cases publicly.
 (25%)
+- All of the above (30%)

 ---

-## Poll 15: Youth Leadership
+## Poll 14: Youth Leadership
 **Category:** Youth Leadership
 **Question:** How can youth be better integrated into leadership roles?